Table of Contents

 Lactobacilli are nonpathogenic bacteria that colonize the vagina in healthy premenopausal women.
-Recent use of antibiotics for any indication can eradicate this bacterium, allowing room for uropathogenic bacteria to grow and colonize the urinary and genital tracts.
+Recent use of antibiotics for any indication can eradicate this bacterium, allowing room for uropathogenic bacteria to grow and colonize the urogenital tracts.

 Clinical Presentation of Acute Cystitis